 By H.W.
 “Ted” Matthews

 H.W.
-“Ted” Matthews, Ph.D., is dean of the College of Pharmacy and senior vice president of Health Sciences, serving as CEO of the Mercer Health Sciences Center.
+“Ted” Matthews, Ph.D., is dean of the College of Pharmacy and senior vice president for health sciences, serving as head of the Mercer Health Sciences Center.
 His blog appears each month on the College’s tumblr page at http://MercerCOP.tumblr.com.